 Junior 6 4

 Senior 7 5

-NOTE 11: Junior games will begin at 5:30pm.
-Last inning will be called at 7pm with “drop dead” finish time being 7:30pm.
-Senior games will begin at 7:15pm.
-Last inning will be called at 9pm with “drop dead” finish time being 9:30pm.
+NOTE 11: Junior games will try to begin at 5:30pm and will have a mandatory start time of 5:45pm.
+Last inning will be called between 6:45pm and 7pm with “drop dead” finish time being 7:15pm.
+Senior games will try to begin at 7:15pm and will have a mandatory start time of 7:30pm.
+Last inning will be called 1.5 hours after the start time with “drop dead” finish time being 2 hours from start time.
 If a started game is suspended by the umpire due to inclement weather or darkness before the minimum number of innings is completed, the game will freeze, and play will resume at the point of delay and continue until the minimum innings required is completed.
 If last inning is called after the minimum number of innings is completed, each time will bat until 3 outs are called or the entire line up bats one time, whichever occurs first.

 NOTE 12: Girls not present at the original game, shall be added to the bottom of the lineup when play resumes and enter the game.